pi314/iroiro/doc/iroiro.math.md

-# warawara.math
+# iroiro.math

-This document describes the API set provided by `warawara.math`.
+This document describes the API set provided by `iroiro.math`.

-For the index of this package, see [warawara.md](warawara.md).
+For the index of this package, see [iroiro.md](iroiro.md).

 ## `is_uint8(i)`